 Referral software is critical when it comes to boosting your referral rate.
 The right referral software will automate engagement emails, making promotion a breeze while motivating more referrals.
 It also streamlines reward fulfillment, to ensure that customers are happy and primed to keep referring your brand.
 Referral software can even simplify the design process, allowing you to make changes to templates quickly and easily to improve referral rates, without having to learn any complex design software or code.

 Aside from all of the time-saving automation, referral software provides you with the data to see if your referral rate and other metrics have improved.
-When combined with A/B testing, you can find out what’s working and what needs to be changed on the fly, making it easier than ever to boost your referral rate.
+This way, you can find out what’s working and what needs to be changed on the fly, making it easier than ever to boost your referral rate.

 Referral Rock software automates referral engagement, data collection, reward fulfillment, and more for a best-in-class experience that improves referral rates and lets you scale rapidly.
 No developers needed!